siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 nonnegative magnitude across its extent - is the ontological foundation of all known physics.
 Nothing more primitive is assumed in what follows.

+So $u$ states what is present.
+The next task is to describe how that same presence redistributes continuously without ceasing to be one thing.

 [^existence]: There cannot, by definition, be another kind of existence if it
     is to interact with the physical.